-This technical report supplements the Land Use Technical Report (ODOT 2019) with an evaluation of the land use impacts of the Revised Build Alternative.
+This technical report presents revisions to the 2022 Land Use Supplemental Technical Report, which supplemented the 2019 Land Use Technical Report (ODOT 2019) with an evaluation of the land use impacts of the Revised Build Alternative.
+New text inserted since the 2022 Land Use Supplemental Technical Report is shown in bold text.
 This Land Use Supplemental Technical Report concentrates on how the design updates under the Revised Build Alternative would impact land uses and consistency with land use and transportation plans in the Area of Potential Impact (API) compared to the No-Build Alternative.
 This report also includes a summary of the minor updates to land use existing conditions and planning goals and policies using the most recent available data.
+Revisions to the 2022 Land Use Supplemental Technical Report are based on comments on the I-5 Rose Quarter Improvement Project Supplemental Environmental Assessment and subsequent refinements to the project design.